F5Networks/k8s-bigip-ctlr/docs/config_examples/multicluster/README.md

 * In a Standalone deployment of CIS, CIS is only deployed in one cluster,
 * There are two modes supported in the Standalone CIS, namely default and ratio.
-  * The default mode is supported with VS/TS CRs, routes and ServiceType LB.
+  * The default mode is supported with VS/TS CRs and ServiceType LB.
 See [Documentation](default-mode/README.md).
   * The ratio mode is supported with VS/TS CRs and routes.See [Documentation](non-default-mode/README.md#ratio-mode).

 ![architecture](images/standaloneMultiCluster.png)